-THE POWER OF PARTNERSHIP 2017 ANNUAL REPORT
+THE HEART AND SOUL OF HEALTH IN NEW MEXICO THE POWER OF PARTNERSHIP 2017 ANNUAL REPORT

-CON ALMA HEALTH FOUNDATION 2017 ANNUAL REPORT

-- 1 From the President & Executive Director

-- 2 About Con Alma Health Foundation

-- 4 2017 Heroes of Health

-- 5 The Power of Partnership

-- 8 Con Alma Health Foundation 2017 Grants

-- 12 2017 Financials

-- 14 Our Partners

-- 15 Our People

-Everyone should have an equal chance at living a healthy life, regardless of a person's ethnicity, income or zip code.
+CON ALMA HEALTH FOUNDATION 2017 ANNUAL REPORT About Con Alma Health Foundation 2017 Heroes of Health The Power of Partnership Con Alma Health Foundation 2017 Grants 2017 Financials Our Partners Our People From the President & Executive Director 5 The Power of Partnership 8 Con Alma Health Foundation 2017 Grants 2 2017 Financials 4 Our Partners 2 About Con Alma Health Foundation 8 Con Alma Health Foundation 2017 Grants 2 2017 Financials 4 Our Partners 2017 Heroes of Health 2 2017 Financials4 Our Partners 5 The Power of Partnership 4 Our Partners 8 Con Alma Health Foundation 2017 Grants 2 2017 Financials 5 Our People Our Partners 5 Our People Everyone should have an equal chance at living a healthy life, regardless of a person's ethnicity, income or zip code.

-ALFREDO VIGIL, MDPresident, Board of Trustees
+ALFREDO VIGIL, MD President, Board of Trustees

-DOLORES E. ROYBAL, PHD, MSW Executive Director This year we have celebrated the power of partnerships; it's a value that we uphold in everything we do at Con Alma Health Foundation.
+DOLORES E. ROYBAL, PHD, MSW Executive Director

+FROM THE PRESIDENT & EXECUTIVE DIRECTOR This year we have celebrated the power of partnerships; it's a value that we uphold in everything we do at Con Alma Health Foundation.
 It is reflected in our partnerships with our grantees and funding partners.
 In our grant investments, comprehensive studies and advocacy work, we know we can accomplish more by bringing people together to find solutions to our health challenges and work toward health equity in New Mexico.
 In one of our major collaborations this year, we partnered with the W.K.
 Kellogg Foundation and the Health Equity Partnership, an initiative at the Santa Fe Community Foundation, on our latest project to bolster New Mexico's health-care safety net and advocate for strong health policies.
 Together with our partners, we will identify the most impactful next steps from our report, Achieving Equity in Health for Children and Families in New Mexico Through the Affordable Care Act.
 We expect this collective effort, funded by a \$200,000 grant from the W.K.
 Kellogg Foundation, will result in stronger networks that can address continuing issues around health care and the health needs of all.
 We also studied the impact of grandparents raising grandchildren in New Mexico, particularly in situations where parents are not involved.
 We distributed our findings to local and state decision makers so they could understand the stories behind our statistics and learn how government, nonprofits and advocates can better support a population that often works and lives in poverty.
 We included information in our report, Grandparents Raising Grandchildren in New Mexico: Understanding the Trend & Stemming the Tide, about how we can strengthen our families so grandparents aren't solely responsible for their grandchildren.
 In addition to our initiatives, we invest resources in joining incredible organizations that aim to reduce racism, improve border health and strengthen the nonprofit sector.
 This year we continued to champion the goals of the New Mexico Health Equity Working Group, U.S.- Mexico Border Philanthropy Partnership and New Mexico Association of Grantmakers.
 Our ultimate partners are the dedicated members of our Board of Trustees and Community Advisory Committee-people who share our values and their insight into health issues affecting their diverse communities.
 We thank our devoted members and professional staff for helping us build partnerships and invest in change so all individuals have an equal chance at living a healthy life, regardless of their income, race or zip code.
-In Partnership, Alfredo Vigil, MD and Dolores E. Roybal, PhD, MSW
+In Partnership, Alfredo Vigil, MD and Dolores E. Roybal, PhD, MSW ABOUT CON ALMA HEALTH FOUNDATION